tvpollet/beautiful-jekyll/disclaimer.md

 ---

-On a lighter note: by visiting this site you concur that:
+### On a lighter note... .

+By visiting this site you concur that:
 - Belgian beer and chocolate are the best in the world
 - That Cobra is superior to G.I.
 Joe
 - Sega is better than Nintendo